Quad Cities Campus

 471 Advanced Federal Taxation.
 (3) A study of advanced topics in federal taxation.
 The course will address compliance and planning issues in the taxation of corporations, partnerships, estates and trusts, and other advanced topics.
 Prerequisite: ACCT 371 with a grade of C or better.

 480 Financial Auditing.
 (3) The role and function of the accountant in the attestation process, with emphasis on the audit of financial statements.
 An analysis of the interrelation of audit standards, procedures, and principles; and consideration of trends and developments in the profession of public accounting.
-Writing Instruction in the Discipline (WID) course.
-Prerequisites: ACCT 342 and 451 with grades of C or better and ENG 280.
+Prerequisite: ACCT 342 and 451 with grades of C or better.